Matt Taibbi: Russia

+Taibbi then moved to Ulaanbaatar, Mongolia, where he played professional basketball in the Mongolian Basketball Association (MBA).
+Taibbi became known as "The Mongolian Rodman", was paid $100/month to play, and said he also hosted a radio show while there.
+He later contracted pneumonia and, in early January 1997, returned to Boston for surgery to correct an empyema.
+Doctors had suspected he was infected with bacterial meningitis, but later determined he was only a carrier of the bacteria and he recovered after a course of antibiotics.

-Taibbi moved to Russia in 1992.
-He lived and worked in Russia and the former USSR for more than six years.
-He joined Mark Ames in 1997 to co-edit the English-language Moscow-based, bi-weekly free newspaper, The eXile, which was written primarily for the city's expatriate community.
+Shortly after his 27th birthday in March 1997, Taibbi returned to Moscow to take on a job as editor of the tabloid Living Here, which had gone defunct at the time.
+That same year, he left the Living Here and joined Mark Ames to co-edit the English-language Moscow-based, bi-weekly free newspaper, The eXile, which was written primarily for the city's expatriate community.
 The eXile's tone and content were highly controversial.
 For example, a regular column reported on a member of staff at The eXile hiring a Russian prostitute and then writing a long "review" of the woman and the details of the sexual encounter.
-Its content was considered either brutally honest and gleefully tasteless or juvenile, misogynistic, and even cruel.
-In the US media during this time, Playboy magazine published pieces on Russia by Taibbi or by Taibbi and Ames.
-Taibbi's first book, The Exile: Sex, Drugs, and Libel in the New Russia, co-authored with Ames, was published in 2000.
-A film based on the book was under development by producers Ted Hope and James Schamus of Good Machine but did not materialize.
-He later stated that he was addicted to heroin while he did this early writing.
+Its content was considered either brutally honest and gleefully tasteless or juvenile, misogynistic and even cruel.

+Taibbi wrote in English and Russian.
+He also contributed to Komsomolskaya Pravda, Trud, Stringer and Kommersant.